-‘Backcountry’ means an area more than 1km away from any highway or park road.
-Backcountry campsites are not accessible by vehicle and are generally used for multi-day hiking trips.
+‘Backcountry’ means an area more than 1 km away from any highway or park road.
+Backcountry campsites are not accessible by vehicle, have very limited facilities, and are generally used for multi-day hiking trips.

 This page provides instructions on making a reservation for a backcountry campsite.
 Look here for information on:

 - Reservable backcountry areas and activities

 - Making a backcountry camping reservation

 - Paying for your reservation

 In areas without reservable campsites, camping is often allowed with a backcountry permit.
 To see if the park you are planning to visit allows backcountry camping, find the park’s webpage.
 To learn about permits, see backcountry permit registration.